JosephABudd/kickzig/README.md

 ##### Panel screens

-A Panel screen is the simplist type of screen.
-It only displays one of it's panels.
-Any and only one of the panels can be display at a time.
+A Panel screen is the simplest type of screen.
+It only displays one of it's panels at any one time.
 Panel screens always function when you create them although the panels display the screen name and panel name by default.

 `kickzig screen add-panel Edit Select Edit` creates a panel screen named **Edit** with a default panel named **Select** and another panel named **Edit**.
 By default the Select and Edit panels each display their screen and panel name.